mercadopago/devsite-docs/guides/payments/web-payment-checkout/v1/introduction.en.md

 2. Enter your credentials and create the payment preference.
 3. Start the payment process with a button on your website.
 4. Get to know when a payment is made through the notifications we send you.

+## Use Mercado Envíos

+We solve everything for you!
+Receive the payment for the product and shipping costs in the same transaction.

+All you should do is to print the label of **Mercado Envíos** and take the package to the post office.
+In your payment preference, you must include the attribute indicating that you will activate Mercado Envíos and that’s all, we will take care of everything.